AlexanderMesa/Two-Player-Trivia/README.md

 * Live chat between gamers
 * Difficulty level selection
-* The ability to add a 3rd and 4th player
 * Category selection for each question
 * Sound Timer for each question